With Split, rules are evaluated from the top down.

 As with rules, the order of treatments matters.
 For example, if you have 3 (or more) treatments you’ll want to think through order based on how you want things to change as you change percentages, particularly if you want to maintain a consistent user experience, as described here.

-Let's use changing the Default Rule as an example, with default, treatment1, treatment2 set to 33/33/34.
-You want to move everyone out of default and set treatment2 to 67%.
+Let's use changing the default rule as an example, with status_quo, treatment1, treatment2 set to 33/33/34.
+You want to move everyone out of status_quo and set treatment2 to 67%.

-In the first case below, setting default to 0% and treatment2 to 67% would cause the users from default to move to treatment1 and the users from treatment1 to move to treatment2.
+If you had your treatments in the above order (status_quo, treatment1, treatment2 ), setting status_quo to 0% and treatment2 to 67% would cause the users from status_quo to move to treatment1 and the users from treatment1 to move to treatment2.
 Clearly, this may not be the right experience for your users.

-Rather, in the example below, when you set default to 0% and treatment2 to 67% this does not impact the users in treatment1.
-This would also be true if you set treatment1 to 66% and default to 0%.
-The 34% assigned to treatment2 would remain consistent.
+If, however, you have status_quo in the middle of the order (treatment1, status_quo, treatment2 ), then when you set status_quo to 0% and treatment2 to 67% this does not impact the users in treatment1.
+This would also be true if you set treatment1 to 66% and status_quo to 0%.
+The 34% originally assigned to treatment2 would remain consistent.
 See how this can apply to rolling out an experiment below.

 Let's say you have more than three treatments.
-In this case, the default was the safe treatment and if any of the treatments were found to have a bad experience the plan is to move those users to default.
-Below we are moving the users from treatment2 to default.
-Doing so will impact users in treatment1 as well since the first 40 buckets, which had been distributed between default and treatment1 will now all get default.
-Buckets 40-59 will then get treatment1.
-Users who were getting treatment3 and treatment4 will be unaffected.
+In this case, the status_quo was the safe treatment, and if any of the treatments were found to have a bad experience the plan is to move those users to status_quo.
+If we decide treatment2 was bad and we try to give that 20% to status_quo by setting treatment2 to zero and increasing status_quo to 40%, we will actually cause an undesired shift: users in treatment1 would get status_quo as well since the first 40 buckets, which had been distributed between status_quo and treatment1, now all get status_quo.
+Buckets 40-59, which had been getting treatment2 would then get treatment1.
+Users who were getting treatment3 and treatment4 are unaffected.

 ---|---|---|